hansinahuja/RISC-V-ISA-Simulator/README.md

 	jalr:
 		jalr rd immed(rs1)

-### Note : jalr is different from I Type as we had followed the version similar to https://www.kvakil.me/venus
-#### Note : We recommend cloning the source directly from https://github.com/Ekan5h/RISC-V-ISA-Simulator directly to set it up.
 ## Instructions to setup GUI for Phase 3 (incorporates Phase 2 as well)
 1. Extract RISCVSim.tar.gz
 2. Run the install script